Rohingya Refugees Brace for a New Deadly Threat—Coronavirus

-In the largest refugee settlement on earth, we are holding our breath.
+In the largest refugee settlement on earth we are holding our breath.

 On March 24, Cox’s Bazar, Bangladesh confirmed a COVID-19 case.
 It’s now just a matter of time before the outbreak reaches the nearby camps, where hundreds of thousands of Rohinyga refugees like myself are living.